krisnafirdaus/vue-profile-management-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+## 👥 About

-- **Developer** - Initial work and implementation
+This project was created as a modern Vue.js profile management system demonstrating:
+- Modern web development practices
+- Responsive design principles
+- User experience best practices
+- Clean code architecture
+- Professional UI/UX design

 ## 🙏 Acknowledgments

-- Vue.js and Nuxt.js teams for the excellent framework
+- Vue.js and Nuxt teams for the excellent framework
-- Vuetify team for the beautiful UI components
+- Vuetify team for the beautiful Material Design components
-- Material Design for the design system
+- Vercel for seamless deployment platform
-- All open-source contributors who made this project possible
+- Open-source community for inspiration and resources

 ---

-**Built with ❤️ using modern web technologies**
+**🚀 Built with modern web technologies for optimal performance and user experience**